spacetelescope/nircam_data_analysis/style_guide/style_guide.md

 Workflow
 --------

-All software development for the `nircam_data_analysis_tools` project should follow a continuous integration workflow.
+All software development for the `data_analysis_tools` project should follow a continuous integration workflow.
 Before committing any code changes, use `flake8` to check the code against `PEP8` standards.
 Also check that your code is conforming to this style guide.

 Security
 --------

-The following items should never be committed in the `nircam_data_analysis_tools` source code or GitHub issues/pull requests:
+The following items should never be committed in the `data_analysis_tools` source code or GitHub issues/pull requests:

 - Account credentials of any kind (e.g. database usernames and passwords)
 - Internal directory structures or filepaths